nubenetes/awesome-kubernetes/docs/jenkins.md

     * **Don't use shared libraries (the wrong way).** Wait, what?
 You just told me to use shared libraries and now you're telling me not to use shared libraries.
 What gives?
 Many people will treat shared libraries like a programming project.
 Here's the thing to keep in mind.
 Scripted and Declarative syntax are meant to only do CI tasks and not to be a general purpose programming language.
 Many Jenkins controller performance issues can be traced back to the misuse of scripted syntax and shared libraries written in a way where all the work is being done within the Jenkins controller itself instead of on the agents.
     * **Only use Scripted syntax when it doesn't make sense to use Declarative plus a shared library.**
 * [cuelogic.com: Decoding Pipeline as Code (With Jenkins) 🌟](https://www.cuelogic.com/blog/pipeline-as-code) Pipeline as code technique rests on the paradigm that delivery pipeline configuration which builds, tests, deploys applications, and software infrastructure must be treated as code.
+* [mishra-praveen.medium.com: Comprehensive Guide To Jenkins Declarative Pipeline [With Examples]](https://mishra-praveen.medium.com/comprehensive-guide-to-jenkins-declarative-pipeline-with-examples-17c0be7a79d)

 #### How to share a Declarative Pipeline.
 Examples of Declarative Pipelines in Shared Libraries:
 * [mtijhof.wordpress.com: Jenkins: Running a declarative pipeline from your Shared Library 🌟](https://mtijhof.wordpress.com/2019/04/22/jenkins-running-a-declarative-pipeline-from-your-shared-library/)